camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/03-dashboard.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
       On the dashboard of Tasklist you can see an overview of pending tasks.
 On the left side of the screen, you can see an overview of the <a href="ref:#tasklist-filters">filters</a>.
-On the top right side of the screen, you can set a follow-up or due date and you can claim, unclaim and delegate tasks.
+On the top right side of the screen, you can set a follow-up or due date and you can claim and unclaim tasks.
 On the bottom right of the screen, you can see the embedded form (please note that external task forms cannot be displayed here) or you can switch to the Diagram view.
     </p>
   </div>
 </div>